 Ms. Baymon has written several funded grants and conducted research in several areas within her discipline.
 Additionally, she has presented workshops and presented papers at conferences.

 Shannon Bowden, Instructor of Speech Communication, Vice President Faculty Seneate

-Shannon Bowden is an Instructor of Speech at Mississippi Valley State University.
-She previously worked as an Instructor for the public speaking classes at Lane College.
+Shannon Bowden is an Instructor of Speech and MAss Communications here at Mississippi Valley State University.
+Shepreviously worked as an Instructor for the public speaking classes at Lane College.
 Shannon is currently a Ph.
 D. student at Liberty University.
-Shannon Bowden earned her M.A. in Convergent Media, M.A. in Communication Studies from The University of Akron and B.A. in Speech Communication from Mississippi Valley State University.
-She teaches undergraduate courses in public speaking, advanced public speaking, persuasion and interviewing.
+Shannon Bowden earned her M.A. in Convergent Media from MVSU, M.A. in Communication Studies from The University of Akron and B.A. in Speech Communication from Mississippi Valley State University.
+She teaches undergraduate courses in public speaking, and mass communication courses.

-Shannon Bowden’s research interests divide between two areas: gender, race and class in the media, and interpersonal communication.
-She has contributed significantly to the speech communication curriculum at MVSU, such as submission for a new emphasis entitled training and development.
+Shannon Bowden’s research interests divide between two areas: gender, race, and class in the media, and strategic communication.
+She has contributed significantly to the speech communication curriculum at MVSU.
+Such as submission for a new emphasis entitled training and development.
 She has served on numerous university-wide, and departmental committees.
-Shannon served as the advisor for MVSU’s Delta Devils Gazetteand Delvianyearbook.
+Shannon served as the advisor for MVSU’s Delta Devils Gazetteand Delvian yearbook.
 Both received numerous awards.
 Shannon is currently the Vice President of the Faculty Senate.
-She is a member of several professional associations.
+She is a member of the International Communication Association.

 Prior to joining the faculty at Lane College, Shannon worked as a Radio Announcer for WCHJ Victory 1470 where she received the Radio Announcer of the year award during the Mississippi Gospel Music Awards in Brookhaven Mississippi.
 Shannon has extensively been active as a motivational speaker for several social organizations, traveling throughout the United States.